 - (1) These options, granted on June 30, 2008, have a 10-year term and become exercisable in four equal installments over four years, beginning with the one-year anniversary date of the grant. - (2) These options, granted on June 28, 2006, have a 10-year term.
-Twenty-five percent (25%) of these options became exercisable on July 7, 2008 and the remaining shares become exercisable in equal installments on a quarterly basis over the subsequent twelve (12) quarters. - (3) These options, granted on May 15, 2008, have a 10-year term and become exercisable in two equal installments over two years, beginning with the one-year anniversary date of the grant. - (4) These options, granted on February 27, 2009, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (5) These options, granted on July 18, 2006, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (6) These options, granted on December 21, 2006, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (7) These options, granted on January 29, 2008, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (8) These options, granted on June 28, 2006, have a 10-year term.
-Twenty-five percent (25%) of these options became exercisable on February 24, 2008 and the remaining shares become exercisable in equal installments on a quarterly basis over the subsequent twelve quarters. - (9) These PRSUs, granted on February 22, 2010, cover a three-year performance period ending December 31, 2012 (the Designated Period).
-Payout of the awards is dependent upon the achievement of certain performance metrics within a range set forth by the Compensation Committee and the Board of Directors of the Company, and is to occur no later than the fifteenth day of the third month following the end of the Designated Period.
+Twenty-five percent (25%) of these options became exercisable on July 7, 2008 and the remaining shares became exercisable in equal installments on a quarterly basis over the subsequent twelve (12) quarters. - (3) These options, granted on May 15, 2008, have a 10-year term and became exercisable in two equal installments over two years, beginning with the one-year anniversary date of the grant. - (4) These options, granted on February 27, 2009, have a 10-year life and become exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (5) These options, granted on February 22, 2011, have a 10-year life and become exercisable in equal installments over three years, beginning with the one-year anniversary of the grant date. - (6) These options, granted on December 21, 2006, have a 10-year life and became exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (7) These options, granted on January 29, 2008, have a 10-year life and become exercisable in equal installments over four years, beginning with the one-year anniversary of the grant date. - (8) These options, granted on June 28, 2006, have a 10-year term.
+Twenty-five percent (25%) of these options became exercisable on February 24, 2008 and the remaining shares became exercisable in equal installments on a quarterly basis over the subsequent twelve quarters. - (9) These PRSUs, granted on February 22, 2010, cover a three-year performance period ending December 31, 2012.
+Payout of the awards is dependent upon the achievement of certain performance metrics within a range set forth by the Compensation Committee and the Board of Directors of the Company, and is to occur no later than the fifteenth day of the third month following December 31, 2012.
+The amounts in this column represent potential future payout of the PRSUs based on achievement of the performance metrics at a level necessary to earn three times the target award.
+These amounts do not necessarily represent the amount the Named Executive Officer will actually receive following December 31, 2012, which may be within a range from zero to three times the target award. - (10) These PRSUs, granted on February 22, 2011, cover a three-year performance period ending December 31, 2013.
+Payout of the awards is dependent upon the achievement of certain performance metrics within a range set forth by the Compensation Committee and the Board of Directors of the Company, and is to occur no later than the fifteenth day of the third month following December 31, 2013.
 The amounts in this column represent potential future payout of the PRSUs based on achievement of the performance metrics at a level necessary to earn two times the target award.
-These amounts do not necessarily represent the amount the Named Executive Officer will actually receive following the close of the Designated Period, which may be within a range from zero to three times the target award.
-These awards are discussed in detail in the Compensation Discussion and Analysis section under "Compensation Components Equity Compensation.
+These amounts do not necessarily represent the amount the Named Executive Officer will actually receive following December 31, 2013, which may be within a range from zero to three times the target award.
+These awards are discussed in detail in the Compensation Discussion and Analysis section under "2011 and 2012 Compensation Actions."